BTmathic/portfolio/readme.md

 # Portfolio site shell

-A basic shell of a portfolio site with a landing view, about section, projects section and contact as well as a blog with that can have posts added, edited or deleted by select users (which need to be specified) with comments on each post that can be added by anyone.
-(I used a Firebase database so all routing information and permissions would need to be setup by any one wanting to use this.)
+A basic shell of a portfolio site with a landing view, about section, projects section and contact as well as a blog with that can have posts added, edited or deleted by select users (which need to be specified).
+Each post allows comments on each post that can be added by anyone.
+(The database data is currently setup around using Firebase.)
 Authentication set up through Google.

 ### Front End